nlprasanna5/user_management_crud_project/README.md

 The application will open at `http://localhost:5173`

-**That's it!** No backend server needed. 🎉
+**That's it!** No backend server needed.
+All data is stored in your browser's localStorage. 🎉

 ### How It Works

-1. **First Visit**: App automatically fetches 10 sample users from JSONPlaceholder API
+1. **First Visit**: App starts with an empty user list
+2. **Create Users**: Add users through the form
-2. **Data Saved**: Users are saved to your browser's localStorage
+3. **Data Saved**: All users are automatically saved to localStorage
-3. **Offline Ready**: All subsequent operations work entirely offline
+4. **Offline Ready**: Works completely offline - no internet connection needed
-4. **Full CRUD**: Create, read, update, and delete users with full persistence
+5. **Full CRUD**: Create, read, update, and delete users with full persistence
+6. **Data Persists**: Your data survives browser refreshes and restarts

 ## 📦 Package Details